 What is the difference between a carpel and a pistil?
 Where can I find the stamen?
 The science of the subjects you draw determines what you see!
-Put away your pencils for this enlightening lab class designed specifically for students of Botanical Illustration.
+Put away your pencils for this enlightening lab class designed specifically for students of botanical illustration.
 Take a close look at plant anatomy and learn to recognize botanical details that will make your drawings more accurate and realistic.
 Learn plant morphology through detailed instruction and supporting visuals.
 All of your botanical art will improve when you understand the subjects.
+Fee: $192 member, $245 non-member.
+No prerequisites.

 Instructor: Mervi Hjelmroos-Koski